 In general, however, the following work accidents send the most employees to hospitals in Morgantown each year:

-Work-related accidents can cause serious and even fatal injuries, such as muscle strain, bone fractures, lacerations, traumatic brain injuries, back and spinal cord injuries, disk herniation, internal injuries, serious illnesses, loss of sight or vision, and permanent disability.
+Work-related accidents can cause serious injuries such as muscle strain, bone fractures, lacerations, traumatic brain injuries, back and spinal cord injuries, disk herniation, internal injuries, serious illnesses like silicosis, loss of sight or vision, and permanent disability.
 Wrongful death from a workplace accident is one of the most tragic outcomes for a family.

 What Are Your Options for Compensation?